 Editorial use only.

 Einstein's physics.
-Artwork of Albert Einstein (1879-1955), German-Swiss-US physicist, surrounded by astronomical objects and the mass-energy equation that resulted from his 1905 paper on Special Relativity.
+Artwork of Albert Einstein (1879-1955), German-Swiss-US physicist, surrounded by stars and his mass-energy equation (top left).
+This equation resulted from Einstein's 1905 paper on Special Relativity.
 It states that mass (m) and energy (E) are related by the square of the speed of light in a vacuum (c).
-This means that a lot of energy can be released from a small mass, which is the basis of nuclear fusion (as in the Sun, centre right) and atomic bombs.
-Einstein rewrote the concepts of space, time and gravity (as in black holes, bottom left).
-He encouraged the atomic bomb project and campaigned for world peace.
+This means that a lot of energy can be released from a small mass, which is the basis of nuclear fusion and fission and atomic bombs.
+Einstein's physics replaced the Newtonian world view, rewriting the concepts of space, time and gravity.
+Einstein encouraged the atomic bomb project and later campaigned for world peace.

 Model release not required.
 Property release not required.